A raspy voice muttered in Joseph’s ear. Joseph’s slumber gave way to a consciousness gripped with panic but a body that would not move.

 “Your family’s farm is burned.
 Everything about you is gone.”

-The blood orange insect was gripping to the lightly swaying lantern only by the very back rows of the long creature's legs were still adhering to the lamp.
+The blood orange insect was gripping the lightly swaying lantern by its last few legs.

-Joseph let out a breathless scream as he watched the primordial terror fall towards his flesh.
+Joseph let out a breathless scream as he watched the primordial terror falling into his open eye.
 He blinked, and it disappeared.
 He felt something on his shoulder, and his body jolted up.

 A tall, thin-framed Leigonare holding a shovel was standing next to his bed.
 The brim of a cap obscured sunken dark eyes and pockmarked cheeks.